 We introduce a CRT spatial mixed-effects model (CRT-SMM) that offers a novel application of spatial modeling in the context of cluster randomized trials, which accounts for both between-cluster variance and geostatistical correlations.
-We assumed that geostatistical correlation is shared across the entire region of interest, thus the outcome $Y_{ij}$, observed at spatial location $\bm{s}_{ij}$, is modeled using a mixed-effects framework continuously defined over a spatial domain $D \subset \mathds{R}^2$, and is formulated as where $\mu_{ij}$ is an individual-level mean structure that accounts for cluster-level treatment indicator $z_{i} \in \{0,1\}$; and a vector of $K$ individual-specific covariates $\bm{x}_{ij} = (x_{ij0}, x_{ij1},...,x_{ij(K-1)})'$ such as demographic, socioeconomic, or biomarker status.
+We assumed that geostatistical correlation is shared across the entire region of interest, thus the outcome $Y_{ij}$, observed at spatial location $\bm{s}_{ij}$, is modeled using a mixed-effects framework continuously defined over a spatial domain $D \subset \mathds{R}^2$, and is formulated as

+where $\mu_{ij}$ is an individual-level mean structure that accounts for cluster-level treatment indicator $z_{i} \in \{0,1\}$; and a vector of $K$ individual-specific covariates $\bm{x}_{ij} = (x_{ij0}, x_{ij1},...,x_{ij(K-1)})'$ such as demographic, socioeconomic, or biomarker variables.
 The covariate term $x_{ij0}$ is set as 1 to reflect an intercept.
 The individual-level mean structure $\mu_{ij}$ is defined as follows:

-where $\beta$ is a fixed treatment-specific effects, $\bm{\gamma} \in \mathds{R}^K$ is a fixed covariate effects, and $\bm{\delta} \in \mathds{R}^K$ is a fixed effects interaction term between treatment and individual-specific covariates that accounts for treatment effect heterogeneity.
-Note that the cluster-specific treatment indicator $z_i$ is used instead of the individual-level $z_{ij}$ since randomization was conducted at the cluster level and the trial was analyzed under the intention-to-treat (ITT) principle.
+where $\beta$ is fixed treatment-specific effects, $\bm{\gamma} \in \mathds{R}^K$ is fixed covariate effects, and $\bm{\delta} \in \mathds{R}^K$ is a fixed effects interaction term between treatment and individual-specific covariates that accounts for treatment effect heterogeneity.
+Note that the cluster-specific treatment indicator $z_i$ is used instead of the individual-level $z_{ij}$ since randomization was conducted at the cluster level although this assumption can be relaxed as demonstrated in the real data example.

-In this model, $u_{i}$ denotes a cluster-specific random effect that is assumed to independently and identically (i.i.d.) follow a normal distribution with mean zero and has between-cluster variance $\sigma_{B}^2$. $\epsilon_{ij}$ is an individual-level random noise that is assumed to i.i.d. follow a normal distribution with mean zero and within-cluster variance $\sigma_W^2$.
+In this model, $u_{i}$ denotes a cluster-specific random effect that is assumed to independently and identically (i.i.d.) follow a normal distribution with mean zero and has between-cluster variance $\sigma_{B}^2$.
+Individual-level random noise $\epsilon_{ij}$ is assumed to i.i.d. follow a normal distribution with mean zero and within-cluster variance $\sigma_W^2$.
 Spatial random effects denoted by $w(\bm{s}_{ij})$ are defined over individual-level spatial locations $\bm{s}_{ij}$.
 The three components $u_i$, $\epsilon_{ij}$, $w(\bm{s}_{ij})$ are assumed to be mutually independent of each other.